-Many significant newspaper archives are only available from paid and library services and most newspapers have never been digitized and are only available by visiting a library.
+Many significant newspaper archives are only available from paid and library services.
+There are also newspapers in many of the libraries and archives, including those that have never been digitized and are only available in-person.

 The Internet Archive’s newspapers collection includes a variety of papers from around the world.